 This updated re-post is a response to Make Public Education a Market Economy—Not a Socialist One (Education Week, 2018) by Gary Wolfram, a professor at Hillsdale College, a small Christian institution that is a significant beneficiary of the largess of the DeVos Family.

-Universal public education today finds itself squarely in the middle of an over two-century-long blood war between the armies of Liberty and the armies of Equality, two notable values that most Americans would accept, at first blush, as lying at the core of our Democracy.
+Universal public education today finds itself squarely in the middle of an over two-century-long blood war between the Army of Liberty and the Army of Equality.
+At first blush, most Americans would accept that Equality (Justice) and Liberty (Freedom) are the foundation of our Democracy.
 Unfortunately, (as explained in The War between Equality and Liberty) Liberty and Equality are in direct opposition to one another.